Our Hopes and Challenges

 Our Hopes for the Future:

-- We hope to build a refreshed, energetic congregation on the existing foundation of our parish community while keeping the warm, intimate quality of our congregation.
+- To build a refreshed, energetic congregation on the existing foundation of our parish community while keeping the warm, intimate quality of our congregation.

-- We hope to be more visible, engage the community in new ways, and become more of a community resource.
+- To be more visible, engage the community in new ways, and become more of a community resource.

-- We hope to invest in Christian formation ministries, music, and programs for all ages (children through adults).
+- To invest in Christian formation ministries, music, and programs for all ages (children through adults) which addresses the cultural uniqueness of our community.

-- We hope to present the Gospel faithfully and in ways that relate to life in our corner of Fremont, which has become more multi-cultural in recent years.
+- To present the Gospel faithfully and in ways that relate to life in our corner of Fremont, which has become more multi-cultural in recent years.

 Our Current Challenges:

 - We need to build a more secure financial future.
-We are taking steps in that direction by sharing our space with another Christian congregation that worships in the Indian language of Telegu on Sunday evenings, and exploring other income streams beyond pledges.
+We are taking steps in that direction by finding ways to share our space as a means for other income streams beyond pledges.
+Currently, another Christian congregation worships at St. Anne’s on Sundays and uses our facilities on other days of the week.

 - Fremont is a multi-cultural city where many people are members of other major world religions.